 -

 Today, ink stamps pretty much replaced embossers.
 However, an embosser adds an element of status (at least visually) to a document or instrument.
 So, when you hear the term seal, it can be either a stamp or an embossed impression.
 Hence, the expression “seal” is often interchangeable with the word “stamp.”
+Before applying a stamp, a notary should always witness the client’s signature.

 Notaries must be aware that when affixing the seal it should be clear and legible.
-Should the seal be blurred then the notary should strike through the defective impression and affix a new one adjacent to the faulty seal.
+Should the seal blur then the notary should strike through the defective impression and affix a new one adjacent to the faulty seal.
 Feel free to read our article on how to Fix a Blotchy Notary Seal.

 Information required on a Notary Official Seal